 There has been an ongoing outbreak of Salmonella enteritidis in Europe since 2015.
 It has also been present in the Netherlands since May 2016.
 Over 170 Dutch patients were affected by the outbreak.
-The Netherlands Food and Consumer Product Safety Authority (NVWA), the National Institute for Public Health and the Environment (RIVM), the Netherlands Controlling Authority Eggs (NCAE) and various municipal public health services determined jointly that these cases all derived from infected eggs from a small number of Polish companies with laying hens.
+The Netherlands Food and Consumer Product Safety Authority (NVWA), the National Institute for Public Health and the Environment (RIVMNational Institute for Public Health and the Environment ), the Netherlands Controlling Authority Eggs (NCAE) and various municipal public health services determined jointly that these cases all derived from infected eggs from a small number of Polish companies with laying hens.
 No additional new patients have been registered in the Netherlands in recent weeks.
 This means that the European Salmonella outbreak seems to have been resolved, with a total of nearly 450 recorded cases.

 Since 2015, patients have been reported with a specific Salmonella infection in a number of European countries, including the Netherlands, the United Kingdom, Belgium, Denmark, Norway, Sweden and Croatia.
 Research in these countries has shown that the outbreaks could be linked to one another.
 The patients were all infected by exactly the same bacterium, showing that they were probably infected from the same source.
 The European Centre for Disease Control (ECDC) arranged for international coordination and exchange of information between the various countries.